-Still, be sure to be gentle when wrapping because too much pressure can rip the wrap – not ideal if you’re packing these sandwiches for lunch!
+Still, be sure to be gentle when wrapping because too much pressure can rip the wrap.
+I once packed them for lunch, so I found this out the hard way.

 The beauty of focaccia is that it can go savory or sweet.
 You can add garlic powder, Parmesan cheese, and fresh herbs for a savory version, or use honey or other sweeteners for a sweeter version.
 You can even make your own focaccia dough at home!

 Focaccia pairs perfectly with other flavors in chicken salad sandwiches — the crunchy texture complements crunchy ingredients like celery and nuts.
 At the same time, the heartiness of the bread helps hold all of your ingredients together in one delicious bite.
 And here you can see how beautiful the process of making it is!

 Pita bread is light and fluffy and a great alternative to regular bread slices.
 It is excellent for a chicken salad sandwich because it’s soft and slightly chewy.
 Plus, it comes in rounds, which makes it easy to stuff the sandwich with as much filling as you want.